Home / News / Church & Ministry / With Spring donations, watch out for Planet Aid scam

 Massive amounts of profits are made from the sale of donated clothing from these boxes, but none of the money or donations stay local.
 VanKemseke says people assume the boxes belong to local organizations.

-In the report, a spokesperson for Planet Aid — Uli Stosch says the organization was legitimate and the money raised supported programs in Africa and the developing world.
+In the report, a spokesperson for Planet Aid — Uli Stosch stated the organization was legitimate and the money raised supported programs in Africa and the developing world.
 But these ‘charities’ are tied with TVIND whose founder includes Morgens Amdi Peterson who has been charged with fraud and money laundering in Denmark.

 But for VanKemseke, she says the danger is there is so many people needing clothes and this type of program takes away from people in need.